Dr Violetta Papachristodoulou-CPsychol-HCPC Registered

 I initially worked for a community counselling service and for Mind the leading Mental Health charity providing both short and long term therapy.
 I then worked for King’s College Hospital Psychotherapy service with inpatients, outpatients and their relatives dealing with medical problems, trauma, terminal illnesses and bereavement.

-Through my clinical experience I have developed a specialised interest in running therapy groups and I am currently facilitating a psychotherapy group as part of the The School Of Life Psychotherapy Service in London.
+Through my clinical experience I developed a specialised interest in running therapy groups.
+Following my NHS post, I facilitated time-limited experiential therapy groups, as part of the The School Of Life Psychotherapy Service in London.
+I am currently full-time in private practice.

 Qualifications and Professional Registration